Learning how to make your own e liquid is a must if you’re serious about vaping!

 As with PG and VG, nicotine should also be of pharmaceutical grade quality purchased from a reliable source.

-These are the four primary ingredients of DIY e liquid.
+These are the four primary ingredients you’ll use when mixing your own e liquid.
 Many vendors actually sell pre-mixed bottles containing your desired PG, VG and nicotine all rolled into one easy bottle.

 While this makes life easier, be warned that this costs more than buying the above ingredients separately.
 It’ll also mean you’re stuck at a set ratio of PG/VG and a set nicotine strength.